tehrlich/tehrlich.github.io/_posts/2020-04-11-ewe-repertoire-1920.markdown

         [A Mother of a Revolution!](https://www.omarthomas.com/a-mother-of-a-revolution), Omar Thomas'

 ---
-Serving as the conductor of the Emory Wind Ensemble for the 2019-2020 year was an absolutely joy.
-Over the course of the year, we explored a lot of exciting repertoire, for the students and me.
+Serving as the conductor of the Emory Wind Ensemble for the 2019-2020 year was an absolute joy and pleasure.
+Over the course of the year, we explored a lot of exciting repertoire, shared below.

 ## "The Passions of the Soul" -- Saturday, October 19, 2019
 {% include feature_row id="feature_row" type="left" %}